stanford-esrg/retina/README.md

 Contributions welcome!
 Please run `cargo fmt` and `cargo clippy` before making a pull request.

+## Reproducibility

+A [Docker image](https://github.com/tbarbette/retina-docker) is available to run Retina without the hassle of installing DPDK and other dependencies.
+It is, however, not suitable for performance testing as it uses the DPDK PCAP driver and is limited to a single core.
+The GitHub repository also includes a tutorial and a video to start learning about Retina.

+A [CloudLab image](https://github.com/tbarbette/retina-expe) is available to reproduce a few of the experiments shown in the paper on the CloudLab public testbed.
+The repository also includes the scripts and information to reproduce these experiments on your own testbed.

 ## Acknowledgements

 Retina was developed with support from the National Science Foundation under